How is UC Davis charting a path toward becoming a Hispanic Serving Institution?

-To learn more about the full scope of our efforts to become an HSI, visit the HSI Taskforce Homepage.
+To learn more about the full scope of our efforts to become an HSI, visit the HSI Homepage.

-Do I need to do research on Hispanic communities to receive HSI funding?
+Will I need to do research on Hispanic communities to receive HSI funding?

 - Institutional transformation grants: The one exception to this general rule is for institutional transformation grants.
 These are large, multimillion-dollar grants supporting research or new interventions related to the recruitment and retention of Hispanic students.
 Funding agencies providing IT grants include NSF, USDA, NEH, and the Department of Education.